 Recommended time: 30 – 45 minutes

-The only way to ensure people bring 100% of themselves to work is by making sure that they find their work interesting.
+The only way to ensure that everyone bring 100% of themselves to work is by making sure that they find their work interesting.
 A conversation about aspirations can help make this happen.
 This conversation can be broken down into 3 steps:

-- Dreams: A good way to start the conversation on aspirations is to ask people to imagine what the pinnacle of their career looks like.
-Ask them to articulate the most important things they want to achieve when they are at the top of their game.
-This question can elicit interesting responses, such as “I want to deliver a TED talk”, “I want to be a community leader for women in tech” or “I want to be an expert in typography and create a series of typefaces that will last for decades.”
-Together, try to create a list of 3 to 5 such dreams with your direct report.
+Dreams: A good way to start the conversation on aspirations is to ask people to imagine what the pinnacle of their career looks like.
+We like to ask them to articulate the most important things they want to achieve when they're at the top of their game.
+This question can elicit interesting responses, such as “I want to deliver a TED talk”, “I want to be a community leader for women in tech” or “I want to create a series of typefaces that will last for decades”.
+Together, consider creating a list of 3 to 5 such dreams with the individual.

-- Skills: Achieving dreams often requires one to gain new skills or improve existing ones.
-For each dream, write down a few necessary skills.
+Skills: Achieving dreams often requires us to gain new skills or improve existing ones.
+To see what those are, this excerside will help: for each dream, write down a few necessary skills.
 For example, to become a community leader for women in tech, one might need deep technical skills, public speaking skills and people management skills.
 These are the competencies that will help the individual make their dreams a reality.

-- Values Check: Sometimes, people’s dreams do not align with their skills and values.
+Values Check: Sometimes, people’s dreams do not align with their skills and values.
 For example, a person might want to be an entrepreneur (dream) managing a large team working on complex problems (value), but at the same time she might want to contribute really high-quality code (skill) herself.
 It can be quite difficult to contribute deep technical work while fulfilling the entrepreneurial responsibilities of running a company with a large team.
-As a manager, your job is to work with your direct report to help them find their area of focus and be successful by aligning their values, dreams and skills.
+A manager's job here is to work with the direct report to help them find their area of focus and be successful by aligning their values, dreams and skills.

 Step 3: Growth Plan